simpleanalytics/docs/README.md

 # Simple Analytics Documentation

-Feel free to submit PRs for everything :smile: My grammar probably isn't the best as I'm Dutch.
+Feel free to submit PRs for everything including grammar errors :smile:

 ## Run on your computer